chinamike65/hugo-tuolesi/content/book6/book6en.md

 Now, many lay people feel that they have no hope of achieving success in our practice at home, we just recite the Buddha's words, get some blessings, and eliminate karma.

-This kind of thinking is wrong, don’t be so desperate, all lay disciples can achieve, and even become Buddhas.
+This kind of thinking is wrong, don’t be so pessimistic, all lay disciples can achieve liberation, and even become Buddhas.

 Everyone should know the concept of achievement.
-If you get renunciation, you will be considered an achievement.
-If you have obtained bodhicitta, it will be considered an achievement.
+If you attain renunciation, that can be considered an achievement.
+If you have developed bodhicitta, that can also be considered an achievement.
 Anyone who has achieved the right path, such as the five paths of Buddhism, the path of accumulation, the path of joining, the path of seeing, the path of meditation, and the path of no-more-learning, entering even one of the paths can be said to be an achievement.

 However, to achieve success, you must practice step by step.

 For example, to build a high-rise building, the first and second floors must be built first.
-It is impossible to build a building without this order, so the order is very important.
+It is impossible to build without this order, so the order is very important.

 68

 Some people ask: Isn't it said that there are people who put down the butcher's knife and become a Buddha on the spot, and then achieve and become a Buddha right away?
 There are such people, but who is this kind of person?
-It refers to the merit accumulated in previous lives.
+It depends on the merit accumulated in previous lives.

 For example, if you have attained the Path of Accumulation in your previous life, you don’t need to practice the Path of Accumulation in this life, you can start from the Path of Joining, and this kind of disciple can achieve enlightenment right now.

 Ninety-nine percent of lay disciples today are not such disciples, they are ordinary people among ordinary people.
 They must take it step by step, and not think about achieving and becoming enlightened all at once.
 There is no possibility of this.

-Step by step, you will definitely get it, such as climbing a mountain, you must climb step by step!
+Step by step, you will definitely get it, just like climbing a mountain, you must climb step by step!

 According to Master Tsongkhapa's "Great Treatise on the Stages of the Path of Enlightenment" or "A Brief Treatise on the Stages of the Path to Enlightenment", first practice the path of the lower scope, then the path of the middle scope, then the path of the upper scope, and then enter the second stage of Tantric Buddhism, and then Becoming a Buddha is such a sequence.

-In the simplest terms, the order is two: the first, to cultivate the renunciation of the world; the second, to cultivate beyond the world.
+In the simplest terms, the order is two: the first, to cultivate the renunciation of the world; the second, to cultivate transcendence of the world.

-This is two processes and two times.
+These are two processes and two times.

-The first step is to cultivate the consummation of the world.
+The first step is to cultivate perfection in the world.

-What does the perfection of the world mean?
-It is the Seven Virtues of Humanity and Heaven that are pursued by the clergy.
+What does the perfection in the world mean?
+It is the Seven qualities of birth in higher realms that are pursued by the lower scope.

 69

-The seven virtues of man and nature are: a healthy life, a long life, a wealthy life, a solemn life, a persuasive life, a wise life, and a loving life.
+The Seven qualities of birth in higher realms are: freedom from ill-health, a long life, good fortune, a beautiful form, high birth, great riches, and great wisdom.

 If one cultivates such a consummate life in this world, the accumulation of good fortune will be very fast.

-A single sentence can call on many people to recite the Buddha and accumulate blessings.
+A single sentence can call on many people to recite the Buddha and accumulate merit.

-In other words, if you can achieve the seven virtues of human beings and heaven, accumulate good fortune, and eliminate karmic obstacles quickly.
+In other words, if you can achieve the Seven qualities of birth in higher realms, accumulate good fortune, and eliminate karmic obstacles quickly.

-From the perspective of us Buddhists, the Panchen Lama of the past dynasties is a life with the seven virtues of man and nature.
+From the perspective of us Buddhists, the Panchen Lama of the past dynasties is a life with the Seven qualities of birth in higher realms.

-There are many other masters who also possess the seven virtues of human and heaven, which is very important.
+There are many other masters who also possess the Seven qualities of birth in higher realms, which is very important.

 We must first know that learning Buddhism requires a healthy body.